jetblack90/IP-Info/README.md

 IP-Info is a C# console application that provides information about IP addresses.
 It allows users to look up information for a specific IP address or check their own public IP address.

-## Download and install Microsoft packages and .NET SDK.
+## 1 .Download and install Microsoft packages and .NET SDK.

-1. Install the Microsoft packages:
+1:1.
+Install the Microsoft packages:

    A)
    ```sh